SomiyaRana/-Ai-Nutrition-Monitor/README.md

 🌍 Multilingual support

 🤝 Contributing
 We welcome contributions!
-Whether it's improving the UI, adding new features, or enhancing performance — fork it, clone it, and make it better!
+Whether it's improving the UI, adding features, or optimizing performance — fork it, clone it, and help improve it.
 Feel free to create issues or submit pull requests.